Rent Increase Facts | Answer |

 Does Alaska Have Rent Control Laws?

-Alaska does not have rent control laws limiting the amount that landlords may ask for rent and state law does not prohibit local governments from establishing rent control laws.
+Alaska does not have rent control laws limiting the amount that landlords may ask for rent.
+State law does not prohibit local governments from establishing rent control laws.

 When Can a Landlord Raise Rent in Alaska?